cran/piecepackr/README.md

 API Intro
 ---------

-`grid.piece` is the core function that is used used to draw board game components (by default [piecepack](http://www.ludism.org/ppwiki/HomePage) game components):
+`grid.piece` is the core function that is used to draw board game components (by default [piecepack](http://www.ludism.org/ppwiki/HomePage) game components):